paritosh0707/Hate_Speech_Classification/README.md

 ## Further To do task
-1. To fix issue -> Model pusher to a folder model in ASW S3 bucket
-2. create a sreamlit app and deploy over streamlit
+1. create a sreamlit app and deploy over streamlit

 ## Project Workflows